bubblefoil/p4u-worklogger/README.md

 # Plus4U++ aka p4u-worklogger
-The browser user script which enhances the Plus4U work log page.
+The browser user script which enhances the Working Time Management.

 ***

 ## Features
-- Loads and displays summary of a a JIRA issue, whose key is mentioned in the work description, as a link.
+- Loads and displays summary of a a JIRA issue.
+Type the issue key in the work description.
+Following text will be the JIRA work log comment.
-- Writes a work log record directly into JIRA the moment it is created at the Plus4U work log page.
+- Writes a work log record directly into JIRA the moment it is created in Working Time Management.
-- Adds mnemonics to the form buttons.
+- Adds some keyboard shortcuts & mnemonics.
 (See access keys usage in your OS/browser.)
+- Calculates sum of working hour for custom range of days within selected month.

 ## In the future
-Thanks to JIRA REST API flexibility, the user script may integrate JIRA issue tracker into the Plus4U work log page much more tightly.
+Thanks to JIRA REST API flexibility, the user script may integrate JIRA issue tracker into Working Time Management much more tightly.
 Feel free to suggest new features at [GitHub Issues page](https://github.com/bubblefoil/p4u-worklogger/issues).
 Eventually this script may come packed as a standalone browser extension.